xlilab/Meniere-Blood-Profiles/README.md

 # Meniere-Blood-Profiles
 This repository contains the analysis pipelines, custom scripts, and processed data associated with the study of **Ménière’s Disease (MD)** signatures in peripheral blood.
-By integrating **serum metabolomics**, **lipidomics**, and **PBMC transcriptomics**, we characterize the systemic immune and metabolic landscape of MD patients.
+By integrating **serum metabolomics**, **lipidomics**, and **PBMC transcriptomics**, we characterize the immune and metabolic landscape of MD patients.

 ---

 ## Research Overview

 Ménière’s disease (MD) is a chronic inner ear syndrome characterized by vertigo, fluctuating sensorineural hearing loss, tinnitus, and aural fullness.
-While its etiology remains unelucidated, our study supports an autoimmune or autoinflammatory origin through systemic molecular profiling.
+While its etiology remains unelucidated, our study supports an autoimmune or autoinflammatory origin through molecular profiling.

 ### **Key Findings**
 * **Systemic Metabolic Dysregulation**: We identified significant upregulation of key immune-signaling molecules, specifically **Sphingosine-1-phosphate (S1P)** and **Glutamate**.